 Removal of tax exemption for transition-to-retirement pensions (TRIPs)

-The announcement of the removal of the tax exemption on transition-to-retirement pensions (TRIPs) shocked many sections of the financial services industry and certain caught out many older workers currently using TRIPs.
+The announcement of the removal of the tax exemption for fund earnings derived from assets supporting a transition-to-retirement pensions (TRIP) shocked many sections of the financial services industry and certain caught out many older workers currently using TRIPs.
 Taking effect from 1 July 2017, the parliament has removed the tax-exempt status of super fund earnings supporting a transition-to-retirement pension (TRIP).
 This measure will raise $650 million over 4 years.
-For more information, see SuperGuide articles Less tax, more super?
-A transition-to-retirement pension is no longer the answer and TRIPs: 10 interesting facts about transition-to-retirement pensions.

 Cut in annual concessional (before-tax) contributions cap to $25,000